oasis-tcs/openc2-jadn/jadn-v2.0.md

 ### 4.2.3 Union Types

-A union type specifies a set of alternatives used to classify a value, where either a single alternative is selected by a tag present in the value, or the value is an instance of a specified combination of alternatives.
-A tag consists of an integer and a string, each of which is unique within a type definition.
+A union type specifies a set of alternatives used to classify a value.
+Like Compound types, some Union types have fields individually identified by tag, where the tag consists of an integer FieldID and a string FieldName, each of which is local to and unique within the type definition.
 Union types define a set of tags, types or both:

 | Type       | Tag | Type | Definition                                           |